 The rigid-heddle loom is widely recognized as the gateway loom to weaving.
 It suits the modern lifestyle as it is easy to set up, portable, affordable, and highly versatile.
-It is the perfect loom for those that are downsizing, urban dwellers, those who have limited space in their living spaces for their yarncraft, and handspinners.
+It is the perfect loom for those who are downsizing, urban dwellers, those who have limited space for their yarncraft, and handspinners.

-When you are a beginner you worry about everything.
+When you are a beginner, you worry about everything.
 My job is to help you worry less and weave more!
-Throughout these pages, I give you all the benefit of my hundreds of hours of working with beginning weavers and tell you exactly what you need to know to set up the loom and weave well.
+Throughout these pages, I give you all the benefits of my hundreds of hours of working with beginning weavers and tell you exactly what you need to know to set up the loom and weave well.

-Also new in the book are tips on taking the fabric off the loom, and two new project that use techniques that are much asked about—how to weave fine fabrics and how to weave solid stripes with drape.
-There are more headers to help you easily find the information you are looking for including what yarns you can use (the answer is most), how to fix mistakes, basic terminology, and project planning.
+Also new in the book are tips on taking the fabric off the loom, and two new project that use much asked about techniques—how to weave fine fabrics and how to weave solid stripes with drape.
+I have added more headers to help you easily find what you are looking for including what yarns you can use (the answer is most), how to fix mistakes, basic terminology, and project planning.

-Each project in the book is designed to teach you something new about the possibilities of weaving in simple structures that will set you up well to master all the amazing possibilities of this loom.
+Each project in this book is designed to teach you something new about the possibilities of weaving in simple structures that will set you up to master the amazing possibilities of this loom.

 New and experienced weavers alike will also enjoy my two videos.
 Slots and Holes: 3 Ways to Warp a Rigid-Heddle Loom, shows you three options for setting up your loom including the direct, indirect, and two-heddle methods.
 Knitters know there are reasons to learn more than one cast-on, and so it is true in weaving.
 There is more than one way to get the job done.
 (Whichever way you learned first will be your favorite!)